Raphire/Win11Debloat/README.md

 1. [Download the latest version of the script](https://github.com/Raphire/Win11Debloat/archive/master.zip), and extract the .ZIP file to your desired location.
 2. Open PowerShell as an administrator.
-3. Enable PowerShell execution by entering the following command:
+3. Temporarily enable PowerShell execution by entering the following command:

 ```PowerShell
 Set-ExecutionPolicy Unrestricted -Scope Process